 SPIR and SPIR-V provide device flexibility while protecting the IP with device-independent intermediate kernel binaries (using JIT compilation as needed).

 SVM is a feature in the OpenCL platform 2.0 standard and later, which provides a coherent and consistent shared memory space between the host and the device.
 In addition to guaranteeing the same address for shared memory between host and device, SVM provides coherency and atomic operations, allowing safe simultaneous access for SVM allocations.

-The advantage is that you can write code that makes use of pointer-like data structures, like linked lists or trees shared between the host and the device side of an OpenCL application.
-You’ll spend less engineering time restructuring your data and you are able to create more sophisticated cooperative kernels that improve overall application performance.
+The advantage is that you can write code that uses pointer-like data structures, such as linked lists or trees shared between the host and the device side of an OpenCL application.
+This results in less engineering time for restructuring data, and the ability to create more sophisticated cooperative kernels that improve overall application performance.

-Extra memory copies can be detrimental to application performance when offloading compute to accelerators, like Intel® Graphics Technology.
-The use of zero copy buffers help simultaneously reduce application memory usage while improving performance by letting the host and device access the same physical memory instead of copying duplicate data between memory spaces.
+Extra memory copies can be detrimental to application performance when offloading compute to accelerators, such as Intel® Graphics Technology.
+Using zero copy buffers helps reduce application memory usage and improves performance by enabling the host and device to access the same physical memory instead of copying duplicate data between memory spaces.

 Related Tools and Libraries

 Boost performance, power efficiency, and reliability for system and IoT device applications with this all-in-one development tool suite.
 The latest Intel SDK for OpenCL applications is bundled in this studio to help you create your own heterogeneous designs that run on Intel® Graphics Technology.

 A toolkit for developing and deploying computer vision solutions on platforms from Intel, including smart cameras, robotics, office automation, and more.
 This SDK supports heterogeneous execution across processors and SoC accelerators and includes tools that unleash inference performance on deep learning deployment.